 1. Amazon SEM + SEO strategy

 In terms of transactions, Amazon could earn a certain % commission from each transaction between seller and buyer.
-Thus, CTR and CR are two very first metrics that Amazon ranks higher or lower a seller product.
+Thus, CTR and CR are the two very first metrics that Amazon ranks higher or lower on a seller’s product.

-Amazon sponsored product ads is a must-have advertising strategy, no matter you are a brand seller or reseller because it’s one of the best approaches you could control the keywords selection and buying strategy to increase CTR, drive traffic and transactions flexibly in the Amazon store.
+Amazon sponsored product ads are a must-have advertising strategy, no matter whether you are a brand seller or reseller because it’s one of the best approaches you could control the keywords selection and buying strategy to increase CTR, and drive traffic, and transactions flexibly on the Amazon store.

 Along with point 1 above, now you have golden and star products on Amazon.
-But from the consumer perspective, whether they can remember who is selling this product is a question still.
-The reason is many shoppers on Amazon marketplace might care more about the product quality, pricing and fulfillment conditions, refund mechanism, instead of the store name.
-This would be a bad cycle and looping if you are not handling well, because existing customer lost rate might keep rising and impact your profit margin when competitors selling the same products or substitute services with lower pricing, better-giving conditions.
+But from the consumer’s perspective, whether they can remember who is selling this product is a question still.
+The reason is many shoppers on the Amazon marketplace might care more about this information.
+They are the product quality, pricing and fulfillment conditions, and refund mechanism, instead of the store name.
+This would be a bad cycle and looping if you are not handling it well.
+It’s because the existing customer loss rate might keep rising and impact your profit margin.
+In particular, when competitors sell the same products or substitute services with lower pricing, better-giving conditions.

-So Amazon sponsored brand is one of the most proper approaches to build brand awareness, for the purpose to not only drive new customers but to keep repeating purchasing rate from existing customers when they search the product keywords and can see your brand store information and your golden product information in SEO rank.
+So Amazon sponsored brand is one of the most proper approaches to build brand awareness.
+It’s for the purpose to drive new customers.
+But also it’s to keep repeating purchasing rate from existing customers when they search the product keywords.
+And then they can see your brand store information and your golden product information in SEO rank.

-Potential customers usually won’t suddenly search your featured products and your brand.
-They search because they might be considering to buy similar products or they hear from other referrals about your business.
+Potential customers usually won’t suddenly search for your featured products and your brand.
+They search because they might be considering buying similar products.
+Or they hear from other referrals about your business.
 And most importantly, you reach them frequently with personalized messages.

 The beauty of Amazon DSP has two sections.
-The very first is before consumers search the product, you can positively reach targeted potential consumers through Omni-channels and by using different ad formats, for the purpose to drive awareness, store traffic, and educate them about your brand.
+The very first is before consumers search for the product.
+You can positively reach targeted potential consumers through Omni-channels and by using different ad formats.
+It’s for the purpose to drive awareness, store traffic, and educate them about your brand.
 The other section is to retarget cart abandon consumers with exclusive product combinations and pricing in the seasonal promotion.
 Both of the approaches are positive to reach rather than being passive to wait.

-So if your profit margin is ahead a lot than your target, you could reach the target audience to educate them ahead of your competitors and convert more transactions at the end, or you could reach those abandoners with a more attractive offer to grow sales.
+So if your profit margin is ahead a lot than your target, you could reach the target audience to educate them ahead of your competitors.
+And then it’s to convert more transactions at the end.
+Or you could reach those abandoners with a more attractive offer to grow sales.

 4. Amazon attribution

-Along with point 3 above, Amazon DSP might be not indirectly contributing to the last click sales, because most of the conversions are from Amazon sponsored products and Amazon SEO.
-In fact, it’s not rational and fair to justify Amazon DSP is lowering down the profit margin and we should invest in Amazon search more.
-Apart from Amazon DSP, you might come across the same picture on other non-search centric channels.
+Along with point 3 above, the Amazon DSP might not indirectly contribute to the last click sales.
+It’s because most of the conversions are from Amazon sponsored products and Amazon SEO.
+In fact, it’s not rational and fair to justify Amazon DSP is lowering the profit margin.
+And we should invest in Amazon search more.
+Apart from Amazon DSP, you might come across the same picture on other non-search-centric channels.

-Amazon attribution is a measurement solution to measure transaction attribution from Amazon marketing, or off Amazon digital channels.
+Then Amazon attribution is a measurement solution to measure transaction attribution from Amazon marketing, or off Amazon digital channels.
 So when consumers check out on your seller store from Amazon SEO, you could know where else this consumer clicked or visited before through DSP, Facebook ads, etc other advertising messages.
-Then you could calculate the profit margin if increasing or decreasing the dollar investment on non-search centric channels, for the purpose to maintain a profit margin.
+Then you could calculate the profit margin if increasing or decreasing the dollar investment on non-search-centric channels.
+It’s for the purpose to maintain a profit margin.

-Profit margin is very important to a business, we don’t suggest to cut off all investment and growth opportunities, but the point is how to optimize the investment in finance table by leveraging resources.
+Profit margin is very important to a business, we don’t suggest cutting off all investment and growth opportunities.
+But the point is how to optimize the investment in the finance table by leveraging resources.
 Hope the tips above are helpful.